Sogolsa/recipe-app/README.md

 # Protecting Views

-- If you try to load the sales page without being logged in, Django will take you to the authentication form specified by LOGIN_URL in bookstore/settings.py
+- If you try to load the recipes list page without being logged in, Django will take you to the authentication form specified by LOGIN_URL in recipes/settings.py
 - recipe_project/settings.py => towards the end of the script => add:

 ```bash